 If you think you may be entitled to financial support as a kinship carer, or want to explore this further, you can contact Health and Social Care Connect on 0141 287 0555 and ask for a Kinship Carer Eligibility Assessment.
 If you prefer, you can seek an assessment of eligibility through an online form.

 If you think you may be entitled to financial support as a kinship carer, or want to explore this further, you can contact Health and Social Care Connect on 0141 287 0555 and ask for a Kinship Carer Eligibility Assessment.
 If you prefer, you can seek an assessment of eligibility through an online application.

 If you are currently working with Children's Social Work Services, you should ask your worker to assess your family situation to see if you are eligible for financial support.

 The Kinship Carer Eligibility Assessment will ascertain whether you meet the formal legal requirements to be eligible for kinship allowances.
 Health and Social Care Connect will pass your enquiry to the local kinship team, who will make contact with you to gather information on your circumstances, and the circumstances of the child or young person in your care.
 They will assess whether you fit the criteria highlighted on the website, namely whether you are

 If you need more information / advice

 you can contact your local kinship team leader on:

 During the COVID-19 Pandemic, some of our staff are working flexibly so your call may be redirected: we will make every effort to respond to your query within a reasonable timescale.

 We have produced a Kinship Newsletter to provide hint / tips & advice and things we think will help you in your role as a Kinship Carer.
-The first edition is below:
+You will find copies of the newsletter below: